-.
-You can register to vote by mail in Wisconsin by printing a voter registration form, filling it out, and mailing it to your local election office.
+Wisconsin offers online voter registration.
+You can register by mail to vote in Wisconsin by printing a voter registration form, filling it out, and mailing it to your local election office.
 You can also register to vote in person if you prefer.

 To register in Wisconsin you must:

 - be a citizen of the United States

 - be a resident of Wisconsin and have resided at the registration address for at least 28 days prior to the election

 - be 18 years old on or before Election Day

 - not have been convicted of treason, felony or bribery, or if you have, your civil rights have been restored after completion of your sentence or a pardon

 - not have been found by a court to be incapable of understanding the objective of the electoral process